1 9 8 8 – 1 9 9 8 (USA)

 230 x 30 minute episodes

-Fortysomething divorcee Murphy Brown worked on screen for news magazine TV show FYI based in Washington DC.
+Fortysomething divorcee Murphy Brown (Candice Bergen) worked on screen for news magazine TV show FYI based in Washington DC.

 Bergen admitted she “practically collapsed of a coronary” when she picked up the New York Times and saw herself on the front page, together with photos of Quayle and George Bush (the elder) “That’s a little higher profile than I’m comfortable with,” she admitted.